 The District is an active participant in the TCEQ Clean Rivers Program.
 This program is the gold standard in Texas for monitoring the water quality in the State.

-The District also tests groundwater from newly drilled wells and existing wells.
+The District will summarize all TCEQ Clean Rivers Program activities and report them to the Board of Directors in an annual report.

 The District will investigate, or refer to the proper agency, any citizen's or District initiated complaint related to surface water, groundwater, or any natural resource within the District.
 These investigations are a valuable tool to help the District protect the natural resources in the County.